pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 ---

-While we offer a [backend starter project](./creating-a-new-project) to simplify the process of configuring a Drupal site for use with our front-end starter kits, you may instead prefer to use an existing Drupal project.
-Follow the steps below to configure an existing Drupal project to work with one of our front-end starter kits.
+While we offer a [backend starter project](./creating-a-new-project) to simplify the process of configuring a Drupal site for use with our frontend starter kits, you may instead prefer to use an existing Drupal project.
+Follow the steps below to configure an existing Drupal project to work with one of our frontend starter kits.

 ## Before You Begin